jeparcabiz/inditex-price-service/README.md

 ## Description

-Inditex eCommerce Price application, developed using Spring Boot, Hexagonal Architecture and DDD.
+Inditex eCommerce Price application, developed using Spring Boot, Hexagonal Architecture and TDD.
 This app use H2 database and Docker to configure developer environment.

 ## Requirements